You-ne/42_Piscine_C/README.md

 # 42_School

-My cursus at 42 school
+My Piscine at 42 school